 Of course, if you are willing to spend a little more money on your truck bed tent, the Kodiak Canvas Truck Bed Tent is an excellent choice using quality canvas material that is made to be durable, breathable, and waterproof.

-This beautifully designed tent maximizes your truck bed space with two gear pockets, and large entry door, and 5-foot ceiling.
+This beautifully designed tent maximizes your truck bed space with two gear pockets, and large door, and 5-foot ceiling.

 Made for all four seasons, you’ll have a great time setting this tent up in your truck bed for a make-shift camper.
 The sturdy construction lasts long, and the attached awning gives you extra protection and comfort.